 Denials: the patterns and the fixes

 Denials look random from one claim, but patterns show up across 20–50 cases.
 A denial log turns “rework” into prevention.
+When repeated category mismatches or treatment-phase inconsistencies appear across cases, payers may escalate the review beyond simple denials into fraud-monitoring triggers such as upcoding or downcoding audits.

 Denial causes that repeat in orthodontics